 We know getting a stick can hurt.
 The staff can do some things to try to make your child more comfortable.
 These can include:

-- Making sure a family member is with your child, if she wants one,
+- Making sure a family member is with your child, if helpful or requested by the child,

 - Using comfort positions or distraction techniques, and